flowplayer/wordpress-flowplayer/readme.txt

 * fix bug: rtmp and flash videos
 * add video unique class
 * add German translation
-* prepare for mult-reselution support for Flowplayer Drive
+* prepare for multi-resolution support for Flowplayer Drive

 = 1.9.1 - 5 September 2014 =
 * fix bug: shortcode loading at the top content - the shortcode was printed and not returned